lawrence-innovative-tech/java/Classloader/Java Class loader.md

 ### Introduction

-A class loader is an onje
+A class loader is an object to load a java classes and it's a part of the JRE